Get to know the real Cambodia

 To spend a day with a Cambodian family is an interesting opportunity to get to know the real Cambodia.
 This authentic travel experience guaranties fascinating discoveries - be it on an oxcart ride, while accompanying a fisherman or when preparing a traditional Khmer dish together with your hosts.

-Together with Khmer families from all walks of life Local Adventures offers this unique travel experience which can be integrated into your itinerary instead of staying in a hotel in almost every corner of the Kingdom.
+Together with Khmer families from all walks of life Mekong Adventures offers this unique travel experience which can be integrated into your itinerary instead of staying in a hotel in almost every corner of the Kingdom.
 The standard of ccommodation is typically very basic (often without electricity or only in the evenings), but offers everything travellers need.

 Visit a traditional fishing family in a floating village